 Do not use implicit variables.

 Although Fortran is case insensitive, readability is enhanced when mixing cases (it also distinguishes variable names from keywords).
-Use 'camelCase', e.g. particleVelocity.
+Use 'camelCase', e.g. “particleVelocity”.

 Make variable names as explicit as possible, so rather 'particleVelocity' than 'pV' or 'partVel'.
 When names are getting too long, abbreviations should still result in clear names, so in that case rather 'partVel' than 'prtVl' for example.